-¶ 24 Here, defendant contends that the search began as lawful, but "went awry" after Officer Pruger looked in the seat pocket and saw that there was not a gun inside.
-Defendant contends that at that moment, his fear regarding a possible gun had disappeared, and therefore he was not permitted to conduct a further search of the car.
-Defendant alleges that at that point, the officers' task was to complete the original reason for the stop - ticketing the passengers for seatbelt violations - and to let them go.
-Defendant contends that the officers undertook improper investigative actions that unreasonably prolonged the stop by reaching into the seat pocket and removing items, examining the items, asking Molina about the items, asking where the car had been coming from, interviewing the passengers about their gang affiliations, asking police dispatch to contact the Cicero police department, putting Armando Medina's name over the radio, meeting with Officers Sanchez and Castro when they arrived on the scene, transporting the passengers to the hospital, meeting with Medina at the hospital, and conducting a show-up outside the hospital.

-$\P 25$ The State, on the other hand, contends that Officer Pruger was justified in reaching into the seat pocket to ensure that there was not a gun inside, and that he was further justified in the investigative detention of defendant and the other passengers after he discovered the items in the back seat pocket.
-We agree with the State.

-¶ 26 While Officer Pruger initially testified that when he looked into the backseat pocket he could see that there was not a gun inside, but rather a cell phone, he later testified that the pocket was too deep to see everything from just looking at it, so he had to reach in to make sure there was not a gun.
+- ¶ 25 Here, defendant contends that the search began as lawful, but "lost its justification" after Officer Pruger looked in the seat pocket and saw that there was not a gun inside.
+Defendant contends that at that moment, the officer's fear regarding a possible gun had disappeared, and therefore he was not permitted to conduct a further search of the car.
+Defendant alleges that at that point, the officers' task was to complete the original reason for the stop ticketing the passengers for seatbelt violations and to let them go.
+Defendant contends that the officers undertook improper investigative actions that unreasonably prolonged the stop by reaching into the seat pocket and removing the items, examining the items, asking defendant about the items, asking where the car had been coming from, asking police dispatch to contact the Cicero police department, putting Armando Medina's name over the radio, meeting with Officers Sanchez and Castro when they arrived on the scene, transporting the passengers to the hospital, and conducting a show-up outside the hospital. - ¶ 26 The State, on the other hand, contends that Officer Pruger was justified in reaching into the seat pocket to ensure that there was not a gun inside, and that he was further justified in the investigative detention of defendant and the other passengers after he discovered the items in the back seat pocket.
+We agree with the State. - ¶ 27 While Officer Pruger initially testified that when he looked into the backseat pocket he could see that there a cell phone, not a gun, he later testified that the pocket was too deep to see everything from just looking at it, so he had to reach in to make sure there was not a gun.
 The trial court specifically found that "based on the thickness of the pocket from my observation and the deepness of it," an officer would not be able to know for sure whether a gun was not inside the pocket "without the officer going into that pocket in order to learn whether or not there was a weapon."
 Because the circuit court is in a superior position to determine and weigh the credibility of the witnesses, observe the witnesses' demeanor, and resolve conflicts in their testimony, we find that the court's finding that Officer Pruger had to reach into the pocket in order to ensure there was no gun inside, was not against the manifest weight of the evidence.

 People v.
 Pitman, 211 Ill.
 2d 502, 512 (2004).
 While it is true that the trial court when making its factual findings improperly viewed the evidence "in the light most favorable to the State," a reviewing court remains free to undertake its own assessment of the facts in relation to the issues presented and may draw its own conclusions when deciding what relief should be granted.
 Id. at 512.
-Based on the evidence presented, we also find that Officer Pruger, while he could see from peering inside the backseat pocket that a cell phone and jewelry were inside, was justified in reaching into the pocket to make sure there was no gun inside.
+Based on the evidence presented, we also find that Officer Pruger, although able to see from peering inside the backseat pocket that a cell phone and jewelry were inside, he was justified in reaching into the pocket to make sure there was not also a gun inside.